ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {:pre: .pre}
 {:important: .important}

-# Deploy applications on a VSI in VPC
+# Install software on virtual server instances in VPC
 {: #vpc-app-deploy}

-This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure and installing software on a virtual server instance (VSI) using Infrastructure as code(IaC) tools like Terraform and Ansible.
+This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure and installing software on a virtual server instance (VSI) using Infrastructure as Code (IaC) tools like Terraform and Ansible.

 {:shortdesc}